ar-arya-12/Question_answering_AI/README.md

 1. Integrate a Hugging Face language model using the LangChain library.<br>
 2. Design a user-friendly interface with Streamlit for easy interaction.<br>
 3. Ensure secure handling of API keys and seamless deployment.<br>

+### Results
+The project resulted in a functional web application that provides real-time, AI-generated responses to user queries.
+It successfully integrates cutting-edge LLM models into a user-friendly interface, making advanced AI accessible to a broader audience.
+The application is scalable and can be adapted for different models or enhanced with additional features.